Michael Duursma

-Michael Steven Duursma (born 26 February 1978, Heiloo) is a Dutch professional baseball player who currently plays for Pioniers and the Dutch national team.
+Michael Steven Duursma (born 26 February 1978) is a Dutch former professional baseball shortstop who has played for Pioniers and the Dutch national team.

+Personal life

 He is the brother of Mark Duursma and was one of the few Dutch players to play in NCAA Division I.

 Career

 Duursma hit .343/.414 in 1999 as a sophomore for Cypress Community College; he had started at shortstop and as a freshman as well.
 Also in 1999, Duursma played for the Dutch team in the European Championship and was rated the best defensive player.
 He also was with HCAW in the Hoofdklasse and went 5 for 9 with 2 runs, 2 RBI, 2 doubles and a steal in a valiant effort in a losing cause in the 1999 Holland Series.

 In 2000, he transferred to Purdue University.
 As a junior, he fielded .942 and hit .267/.367/.331.
 He was hit by a pitch 13 times, which at the time ranked second in school history behind Sean Helsel.He played for the Dutch team in the preliminary games for the 2000 Summer Olympics, but was not selected for the final squad that represented the nation in Sydney.

 In his senior year, he started every game for Purdue at shortstop, usually hitting 9th.
 He fielded .938 and was called by the Purdue website arguably the best defensive shortstop in the Big Ten.
 He batted .298/.378/.416 and went 3 for 7 in the Big Ten Conference tournament.
 He made the All-Conference team as the top shortstop.
 Overall, he had hit .283/.351/.374 with Purdue.

 Undrafted in the 2001 amateur draft, Duursma returned to the Netherlands with the Minolta Pioniers.
 He hit .340 in 2002 but did not qualify for the batting championship; he would have tied Percy Isenia for 4th in Hoofdklasse.
 He did tie for sixth with two triples.
 Duursma replaced Ralph Milliard on the Dutch national team for the 2003 World Port Tournament but saw limited action, going 0 for 2 with 3 runs, presumably used as a pinch-runner.
 He also was on the European Cup winners with Pioniers.
 In the Hoofdklasse he led in runs (43, 6 more than runner-up Milliard) and tied for 9th with 10 steals.

 Duursma hit .328 in 2004, fifth in Hoofdklasse.
 He again led in runs (39, four more than René Cremer) and tied Johnny Balentina for sixth in hits (45) and led in steals (20 in 21 tries, two more SB than Milliard).
 He also went 0 for 4 against Japan in the 2004 Haarlem Baseball Week.
 He failed to make the final cut for the 2004 Summer Olympics as the Dutch team went with Evert-Jan 't Hoen, Milliard and Reily Legito on the middle infield.